Aden5599/hello-world/README.md

 # hello-world
 Hi!
-be true to yourself
+be true to yourself,
-live every like you have been a second chance to relive it.
+live every moment like you have been a second chance to relive it.